 If the power indicator does not turn on when the power cord is plugged in, you may have a problem with the power outlet, power cord, or internal power supply.
-However, if the unit powers off after running for a while, check for loose power connections, power losses or surges at the power outlet.
-If you still cannot isolate the problem, the internal power supply may be defective.
+However, if the unit powers off after running for a while, check for loose power connections, power losses or surges at the power outlet, and verify that the fans on the unit are unobstructed and running prior to shutdown.
+If you still cannot isolate the problem, then the internal power supply may be defective.